pure-data/externals-howto/README.rst

 declared in the setup function by ``class_new``.
 This argument is used to initialise the counter.

-A new outlet is created with the function ``outlet_new``.
-The first argument is a pointer to the interna of the object the new outlet is created for.
+A new outlet is created with function ``outlet_new``.
+The first argument is a pointer to the internal of the object the new outlet is created for.

 The second argument is a symbolic description of the outlet type.
 Since